Last Updated on June 17, 2025

 You may also enjoy: London’s Museum Quarter / Best Things to Do in London in Winter (or Any Time of Year) / London’s West End, Still a Delight

 You’ll find the Science Museum adjacent to the Natural History Museum.
-It’s a hands-on museum that is quite interesting and a lot of fun.
+It’s a hands-on museum that is quite interesting and fun.
 It’s home to everything from the world’s oldest surviving steam locomotive (“Puffing Billy”) to the Apollo 10 Command Module.
 You know what to do at the front desk.

 Your wonderful guide to London was akin to actually being there.
 I can’t believe all the famous sites I missed with many right before my eyes.
 No doubt, I will return… soon.